Skip to main content

 1. The Rustic Healer

-One of the early and more grounded portrayals in Indian cinema, Doctor Kotnis Ki Amar Kahani tells the true story of an Indian doctor who served in China during WWII.
+One of the earliest and most grounded portrayals in Indian cinema, Doctor Kotnis Ki Amar Kahani tells the true story of an Indian doctor who served in China during World War II.
 Dr. Kotnis is depicted as a selfless hero, dedicated to his patients even under the harshest conditions.
 While the film lacks the romance and drama characteristic of modern Bollywood, it offers a respectful tribute to the spirit of real-life doctors who work tirelessly, often in adverse circumstances.

 2. The Idealist